How Can I Tell if My Car is Going to Break Down?

 Engine oil is normally light yellow and free from lumps.
 You can test this by removing your dipstick - if it is coated in dark brown or sludgy oil, it's time for an oil and filter change.

-Woman checking engine oil
+checking oil

 Oil loses its lubricating properties over time, which can cause engine damage.
 Similarly, when the filter is old, it allows dirt to circulate around the engine, causing corrosion.